compmem/smile/docs/tutorial.rst

 And Now, With user Input!
 =========================

-The final step for our basic smile tutorial is to add user input and logging.
+The final step for our basic SMILE tutorial is to add user input and logging.
 Let's define the experiment.
 Lets say we need to ask the participant to press J if the number of letters on the screen is even, and K if the number of letters in the word on the screen is odd.
 We have to say that the participants have